Linear actuator: Principles

 In the majority of linear actuator designs, the basic principle of operation is that of an inclined plane.
 The threads of a lead screw act as a continuous ramp that allows a small rotational force to be used over a long distance to accomplish the movement of a large load over a short distance.

 The power supply is from a DC or AC motor.
-The typical motor is a 12v DC, but other voltages are available.
+The typical motor is a 12 V DC, but other voltages are available.
 Actuators have a switch to reverse the polarity of the motor, which makes the actuator change its motion.

 The speed and force of an actuator depend on its gearbox.
 The amount of force depends on the actuator’s speed.
 Lower speeds supply greater force because motor speed and force are constant.

 One of the basic differences between actuators is their stroke, which is defined by the length of the screw and shaft.
 Speed depends on the gears that connect the motor to the screw.

 The mechanism to stop the stroke of an actuator is a limit or micro switch, which can be seen in the image below.
 Microswitches are located at the top and bottom of the shaft and are triggered by the up and down movement of the screw.